7 Important Reasons to Stock White Flour

 4. You Can Make Pancakes from Scratch

-Pancakes are a breakfast favorite, and they’re actually very easy to make from scratch.
-All you need is white flour, milk, eggs, baking powder, and butter.
-And while you can use any type of flour to make pancakes, white flour will produce a lighter pancake.
+Pancakes are a breakfast favorite and are effortless to make from scratch.
+You only need white flour, milk, eggs, baking powder, and butter.
+And while you can use any flour to make pancakes, white flour will produce a lighter pancake.
 How To Make Chunky Monkey Pancakes

 Chunky Monkey Pancakes